 Through its Metro Teams Program, the Club is committed to developing both MSL teams capable of being competitive at the MSL level and players capable of making the move up to the BCSPL.
 As noted, the BCSPL Club that officially represents North Vancouver players is MUFC.

-As such, all motivated and committed Metro Team players will be given the opportunity for potential advancement into the EA Sports BCSPL via the Club’s relationship with MUFC.
+As such, all motivated and committed Metro Team players will be given the opportunity for potential advancement into BCSPL via the Club’s relationship with MUFC.
 This relationship will ensure an open and transparent pathway to elite level soccer for aspiring Club players.

 The Metro Teams Program places a high emphasis on player development and player advancement.
 An essential part of player development at the competitive levels and very elite levels is developing the ability to compete not only against other teams, but also within your own team for playing time.
 We will strive to develop healthy, respectful competition within the team, while promoting teamwork, dedication, and commitment among players.